-- Early intervention (Principles of ABA can be effectively applied to any age group but ‘ABA programmes’ usually refers to EIBI (Early Intensive Behavioural Intervention).
+- Early intervention (Principles of behaviour analysis can be effectively applied to any age group but ‘behaviour analysis programmes’ usually refers to EIBI (Early Intensive Behavioural Intervention).
 Most of the research is with children who started programmes between 2 and 7 years old)

 - Family involvement (programmes work best when families are involved)

-The Child Autism UK Model, known by many as the Peach Model, uses ABA techniques within the following framework:
+The Child Autism UK Model uses behaviour analysis techniques within the following framework:

 The 3 key aspects of Child Autism UK programmes

 1. An individualised approach: Child Autism UK case managers have a wide range of strategies at their disposal, used according to the needs of the child.
 These include discrete trial training, a variety of communication strategies, visual support strategies, verbal behaviour approaches (language development based on the work of Skinner), teaching to fluency, errorless learning.
 Some children respond well to more structured teaching and others to more incidental teaching.
 Most children require a balance to help them initiate and respond to their full potential across all environments.

 2. Flexibility: Case managers assess the individual needs of each child and make recommendations of programming and intensity according to these needs.
 Child Autism UK believes that interventions should be based on scientific principles and ultimately decisions should be data driven.